python/cpython/Doc/c-api/init.rst

    the table of loaded modules (``sys.modules``), and creates the fundamental modules :mod:`__builtin__`, :mod:`__main__` and :mod:`sys`.
 It also initializes the module search path (``sys.path``).
-It does not set ``sys.argv``; use :cfunc:`PySys_SetArgv` for that.
+It does not set ``sys.argv``; use :cfunc:`PySys_SetArgvEx` for that.
 This is a no-op when called for a second time (without calling :cfunc:`Py_Finalize` first).
 There is no return value; it is a fatal error if the initialization fails.